 This wooden bed also features in our ottoman bed guide as it has a great big storage space underneath the bed.
 It has a clever hydraulic lifting thingy so you won’t need the strength of an ox to access your bedding or Christmas decorations.

-It’s made by a company called Birlea which was scoring 4.4/5 on TrustPilot and 4/5 on Google when I checked in 2024.
+It’s made by a company called Birlea, which scores 4.4/5 on TrustPilot and 4/5 on Google.
 This particular model gets great reviews of:

 - 4.6/5 from 100+ reviews on Google reviews

-You get a five year warranty if you buy it from Happy Beds which is four years longer than most of the wooden beds we’ve found in our search for the UK’s best wooden bed frames.
+You get a five year warranty if you buy it from Happy Beds.
+That is four years longer than most of the wooden beds we’ve found in our search for the UK’s best wooden bed frames.

 You can buy it as a white wooden bed, a natural wood colour bed or in different combinations of blue and grey.